danvk/oldnyc/howto.md

     poetry run grid/gold.py

-(Note that this does not work as of 2024.)
+(Note that this does not work as of 2024 due to Google Maps geocoding changes.)

 ## Generate images.ndjson from CSV